Endangered Species Day 2020

-Endangered Species Day is a chance to raise awareness about the sad plight of some of the wonderful animals we can currently spot whilst on an African safari, such as elephants, giraffes, cheetahs, rhinos and the Grevys zebras, just to name a few.
-It is an important conversation to be had, so that we can try our level best collectively, to ensure future generations can also see these remarkable animals just as we are so lucky to.
+Endangered Species Day is a chance to raise awareness about the sad plight of some of the wonderful animals you can spot whilst on an African safari, such as elephants, giraffes, cheetahs, rhinos and the Grevys zebras, just to name a few.
+There may be various reasons like loss of habitat, loss of its population, etc. that increases the risk of a particular species to become endangered or extinct.

 At Somak Holidays, we ensure we work with responsible service providers to facilitate our itineraries, so that you can observe these animals in a manner which allows each to behave in their natural wild way without any threat or disturbance.

-We can all play a part to ensure the wildlife in Africa continues to be protected, and by going on a safari holiday you will be helping, as the income generated from safari tourism helps to pay for the costs of conservation efforts.
+We can all play a part to ensure the wildlife in Africa continues to be protected, and by going on a safari holiday later this year or next year you will be helping, as the income generated from safari tourism helps to pay for the costs of conservation efforts.